popatre/class-sem-alternative/README.md

 -   willDuet:

-    -   Will take a musician as an argument and return a boolean if the musician will duet with them.
+    -   Will take a Musician as an argument and return a boolean if the musician will duet with them.
 By default, a musician will duet with any other instrument

 ## Musician Types - should extend Musician